nim-lang/Nim/doc/testament.rst

     valgrind: false   # Can use Valgrind to check for memory leaks, or not (Linux 64Bit only).

-    cmd: "c -r $file" # Command the test should use to run.
+    cmd: "nim c -r $file" # Command the test should use to run.

     maxcodesize: 666  # Maximum generated temporary intermediate code file size for the test.